stevana/pipelining-with-disruptor/README.md

 we can `merge` it back without losing determinism.
 Note that if we'd simply had a pool of worker threads taking items from the input queue and putting them on the output queue (`qOut`) after processing, then we wouldn't have a deterministic outcome.

-Notice that in the `deploy`ment of `Shard`ing we also end up copying data between the queues, similar to the fan-out case (`:&&&`)!
+Also notice that in the `deploy`ment of `Shard`ing we also end up copying data between the queues, similar to the fan-out case (`:&&&`)!

 Before we move on to show how to avoid doing this copying, let's have a look at a couple of examples to get a better feel for pipelining and sharding.
-If we generalise `Map` to `MapM` in our [model](https://github.com/stevana/pipelining-with-disruptor/blob/main/src/ModelIO.hs) we can write the following program:
+If we generalise `Map` to `MapM` in our [model](https://github.com/stevana/pipelining-with-disruptor/blob/main/src/ModelIO.hs) we can write the following contrived program:

 ```haskell
 modelSleep :: P () ()